 • may have less balance sitting , standing and walking

 • not be able to hold my urine(in-con-ti-nence)

 • experience muscle stiffness/spasticity

-Max Health Physical Therapy
+Max Health Physical Therapy at two convenient locations:

 1000 Eagle Ridge Dr